Nevin Spence

-Nevin Spence (26 April 1990 – 15 September 2012) was a Northern Ireland-born Irish rugby union player for Ulster in the Pro12.
+Nevin Spence (26 April 1990 – 15 September 2012) was an Irish rugby union player for Ulster in the Pro12.
 He played as a Centre, but could also play Wing.
 He was educated firstly at Dromore High School, where he was introduced to rugby, and then at Wallace High School.
 He played his club rugby with Ballynahinch.
 He was also a capable footballer, playing for the Northern Ireland U-16's.

 Club career

 Nevin rose to prominence at Ballynahinch during the hugely successful 2009/10 season.
 The club won the Ulster Senior League, Cup, AIL Division 2 and All-Ireland Cup all in a single season.
 Nevin was also a member of the Ulster Rugby Academy.

 Spence first tasted professional rugby against the Ospreys in April 2010.
 In the little more than two seasons that he played for Ulster he made 42 appearances, despite suffering a number of shoulder injuries, and scored five tries.